Overview

 Query Result Cache

 An interesting feature of Snowflake is the result set cache.
-This means as long as an executed query is unchanged and the underlying tables aren’t modified, each subsequent execution of the same query will just pull the result set from cache.
-This is ideal for speeding up reports that execute the same queries over and over again.
+This means if an executed query is unchanged and the underlying tables aren’t modified, each subsequent execution of the same query will just pull the result set from cache.
+This is ideal for speeding up reports that execute the same queries repeatedly.
 How can you check if a query has retrieved the results from cache?
-If you go to the query history detail, you’ll see 0 as the amount of rows returned, even though an actual result set is returned.
+If you go to the query history detail, you’ll see there’s no warehouse size displayed, meaning the query was essentially free.

 Querying History